hzambran/hydroTSM/README.md

 To cite hydroTSM in publications use:

->  Mauricio Zambrano-Bigiarini. hydroTSM: Time Series Management, Analysis and Interpolation for Hydrological ModellingR package version 0.5-1.
-URL https://github.com/hzambran/hydroTSM.
+>  Mauricio Zambrano-Bigiarini. hydroTSM: Time Series Management, Analysis and Interpolation for Hydrological Modelling.
+R package version 0.5-1.
+URL https://hzambran.github.io/hydroTSM/.
 DOI:10.5281/zenodo.839864

 A BibTeX entry for LaTeX users is